-24.1 The salary schedule for bargaining unit employees shall be found in Appendix A and incorporated in this Agreement by reference.

-Classifications will be grouped as specified in Appendix C. Between the minimum and maximum rates, there shall be an "open range" with no incremental salary steps.

-- An employee shall be assigned to a rate within the salary range appropriate to his/her classification.
+- 24.1 The salary schedule for bargaining unit employees shall be found in Appendix A and incorporated in this Agreement by reference. - Classifications will be grouped as specified in Appendix C. Between the minimum and maximum rates, there shall be an "open range" with no incremental salary steps.
+Pursuant to Appendix D-7, CSU and SETC-United agree to meet and discuss the viability of the implementation of a step process salary structure. - An employee shall be assigned to a rate within the salary range appropriate to his/her classification.
 New hires shall be assigned no less than the Minimum Rate appropriate to his/her classification. - 24.3 The schedule of wages for approved and registered apprenticeships shall be as follows:

+a.
 Four (4) Year Apprenticeships Percentage of Minimum Rate Of Journey Salary

 1st 6 months 65%

 2nd 6 months 69%

 3rd 6 months 73%

 4th 6 months 77%

-Four (4) Year Apprenticeships Percentage of Minimum Rate Of Journey Salary

 5th 6 months 81%

 6th 6 months 85%

 7th 6 months 90%

 8th 6 months 95%